nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/Write Up/2024/Lamenote - irisCTF.md

 Notes:
 - When testing in the local, we need to disable third-party cookies first.[^1]
-- HTTPS is needed for host the exploit
+- HTTPS is needed to host the exploit
 - For the sake of debugging, I changed a little bit of the script
 ```diff
 diff --color -r lamenote 2/chal.py lamenote/chal.py